jbreck/duet-jbreck/README.md

 CHORA
 ====
 CHORA (Compositional Higher-Order-Recurrence Analysis) is a static analyzer that finds numerical invariants of non-linearly recursive programs.
-CHORA is implemented as an analysis pass within Duet static analysis tool.
+CHORA is implemented as an analysis pass within the Duet static analysis tool.
 The following instructions describe how to build and install the version of Duet that has CHORA integrated.

 Building